dk14/wolfram-mega/docs/app.md

 > The app does not submit tx-es automatically - they can be found in offer-view (`msg`) and submitted manually.

+> EDUCATIONAL AND DEMONSTRATIONAL PURPOSES ONLY.
+Offers in webapp are malleable (originator signature not checked).
+APp doesn't publish TXes, but they can be found in offer view (see video)

 ## Install